-1) Successful interventions address multiple factors, including both noninfrastructure and infrastructure measures, using the 5Es approach (i.e. education, encouragement, engineering, enforcement and evaluation).

-- Both non-infrastructure (e.g., education initiatives, enforcement of rules) and infrastructure measures (e.g., sidewalk/bike-rack implementation) are needed to increase active school travel over the long-term (Chillón, Evenson, Vaughn, & Ward, 2011; Mammen, 2016) - Small effect sizes of some active school travel interventions can be attributed to 'one-off' educational or encouragement initiatives without consideration of broader environmental factors (Chillón, Evenson, Vaughn, & Ward, 2011; Mammen, 2016) - In an international review of active school travel interventions, one common characteristic of most of the successful interventions was applying a comprehensive ecological approach in implementation.
-The federally funded Safe Routes to School initiative in the US is a prime example of such an intervention (Mammen, 2016)
+- Successful interventions address multiple factors, including both non-infrastructure and infrastructure measures, using the 5Es approach (i.e. education, encouragement, engineering, enforcement and evaluation). - Both non-infrastructure (e.g., education initiatives, enforcement of rules) and infrastructure measures (e.g., sidewalk/bike-rack implementation) are needed to increase active school travel over the long-term (Chillón et al., 2011; Mammen, 2016). - Small effect sizes of some active school travel interventions can be attributed to 'one-off' educational or encouragement initiatives without consideration of broader environmental factors (Chillón et al., 2011; Mammen, 2016). - In an international review of active school travel interventions, one common characteristic of most of the successful interventions was applying a comprehensive ecological approach in implementation.
+The federally funded Safe Routes to School initiative in the US is a prime example of such an intervention (Mammen, 2016).